aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 }
 ```

-2. Call `ConnectionProviderManager.setConnectionProvider`, passing in the `HikariPooledConnectionProvider` you created in step 1.
+2. Call `Driver.setCustomConnectionProvider`, passing in the `HikariPooledConnectionProvider` you created in step 1.

 3. By default, the read/write plugin randomly selects a reader instance the first time that `setReadOnly(true)` is called.
 If you would like the plugin to select a reader based on a different selection strategy, please see the [Reader Selection](#reader-selection) section for more information.